 Lessons from 9/11:

-The government enforcer archetype includes organizations that enforce rules and regulations by detecting wrongdoing and enacting consequences.
-Unlike the regulator archetype, the nature of citizen and business interactions with enforcer organizations may depend on the specific nature of their activities.
+The government enforcer archetype includes organisations that enforce rules and regulations by detecting wrongdoing and enacting consequences.
+Unlike the regulator archetype, the nature of citizen and business interactions with enforcer organisations may depend on the specific nature of their activities.

 The Deloitte Federal Trust survey shows that enforcer agencies have a deep trust problem that is distinctly different from the patterns seen elsewhere (figure 13).
 Their overall trust score is zero, meaning that as many people expressed distrust as expressed trust.
 They are the only agencies that collectively score negatively on the humanity (-5) and transparency (-4) trust signals.
 The capability (4) and reliability (6) scores are also the lowest among all the archetypes by a wide margin.71